britishredcrosssociety/health-inequalities-explorer/data-raw/README.md

   - **percent `<dbl>`**: a relative statistics (i.e, a percentage), can be `NA` if unavailable
   - **scaled_1_1 `<dbl>`**: normalised values scaled from -1 to 1, to be
-  plotted.
+  plotted (taken from the number column).
 It is important that indicators are polarised in the same direction (by multiplying those that aren't by -1) so that higher scores equal better health (or a higher score in the case of demographics), before being normalised.